Learn more about our specific initiatives to build our dairy-free community and support others on their journey:

 Sports Team Partnerships

 We are building a diverse community of athletes, doctors, trainers, and dietitians focused on helping people make the switch.
 We welcome all of these dairy-free individuals to sign up to be part of our “team” and help spread the dairy-free word.
-Our team members wear our Switch4Good gear during races and workouts, attend our events across the US, recruit others, race for us, and share our original content with their social networks.
+Some team members give presentations to their local communities via our Switch4Good Educator Program, while others wear our Switch4Good gear during races and workouts, attend our events across the US, recruit others, race for us, and share our original content with their social networks.
 In turn, we regularly engage with and feature our team members on social media, offer them a platform to share their dairy-free story via article writing and video content, and provide a steady stream of educational and inspirational material for them to share in the form of infographics, articles, research, and inspiring athlete-driven videos.

 We are well underway with an unprecedented study on the effects of dairy and inflammatory markers.
 The focus of our pilot study is to assess how the USDA’s recommendation of 3 glasses of cows’ milk a day effects cell membrane phospholipid makeup, systemic inflammation, the ability to adapt to various stressors, including exercise, and impacts to overall health.
-We are currently in the process of collecting data from participants.
+We have completed Phase One of this pilot study.

 The Switch4Good Podcast, hosted by Olympian Dotsie Bausch and actress/health coach Alexandra Paul, interviews expert guests each week to create conversation around disordered eating and healthy living.
 From athletes such as Dominick Thompson and Agnes Muljadi to medical professionals such as Neal Barnard, MD, the goal is to give listeners the inspiration and tools they need to ditch dairy and start transitioning to a healthy lifestyle.